DPT Games Prefab Painter

 Setting Description

 Parent Object & Name All painted prefabs are placed as children of the assigned parent object.
 Set a name here and click New to create a fresh parent.
 The tool names each placed child sequentially using your chosen naming convention.
+You can also override Parent Objects per-group in the palette settings.

 Naming Convention Sets the prefix or pattern used when naming each spawned object.
 Objects are numbered sequentially—for example Rock_001, Rock_002, and so on.